pnp/blog/content/post/sharepoint-framework-community-call-recording-6th-of-may-2021.md

-Preview the new [Microsoft 365 Extensibility look book gallery](https://aka.ms/m365/extensibility) co-developed by Microsoft Teams and Sharepoint engineering.
+Preview the new [Microsoft 365 Extensibility look book gallery](https://aka.ms/m365/extensibility) co-developed by Microsoft Teams and SharePoint engineering.
 Download showcase apps, samples, and documentation.
 Register now for May trainings on [Sharing-is-caring](https://pnp.github.io/sharing-is-caring/)  New releases in this call -- CLI for Microsoft 365 v3.9.0, Reusable SPFx